Frequently asked questions for Azure Information Protection

 - Additional file types can be included for protection by editing the registry

-Currently, there is a difference in setting the Rights Management owner for files that are protected on a local folder or network share.
+There is a difference in setting the Rights Management owner for files that are protected on a local folder or network share.
 By default, for both solutions, the Rights Management owner is set to the account that protects the file but you can override this setting:

 For Windows Server FCI: You can set the Rights Management owner to be a single account for all files, or dynamically set the Rights Management owner for each file.
 To dynamically set the Rights Management owner, use the -OwnerMail [Source File Owner Email] parameter and value.
 This configuration retrieves the user's email address from Active Directory by using the user account name in the file's Owner property.